-The Applicant will develop an Evaluation Plan for each core indicator that includes activities and strategies, a timeline for each strategy or activity, and one or more evaluation measures for each strategy or activity.
+The Applicant will develop an Evaluation Plan that measures the effectiveness of the Perkins-funded programs, activities and other budget items that are dedicated to each core indicator.
+The Evaluation Plan is comprised of activities and strategies and other budget items identified in the Performance Improvement Plan, a timeline for each strategy or activity, and one or more evaluation measures for each strategy or activity.